Manager, Workers, and User Functions

 sim_fthat requires calculating multiple expensive quantities, some of which depend on other quantities.
 The

-sim_fcan observe intermediate quantities in order to stop related calculations and preempt future calculations associated with poor parameter values.
+sim_fcan observe intermediate quantities to stop related calculations and preempt future calculations associated with poor parameter values.

 A user has a